-Economists, as noted earlier in this chapter, often disagree on key economic relationships and how events might affect an economy.
-At the time of writing, the world economy was experiencing rapid increases in the general level of prices caused by a range of factors including the war in Ukraine, lockdowns in China, record low interest rates, floods on the east coast of Australia and government spending programs.
+Economists often disagree on key economic relationships and how various events might affect individuals or groups in an economy.
+At the time of writing, the world economy was experiencing slower rates of economic growth, combined with strong growth in the general level of prices (and therefore the cost of living) caused by a range of factors.
+These factors included the ongoing global conflicts (such as the war in Ukraine and tensions in the middle east), global supply chain issues, higher international shipping costs, the transition away from fossil fuels, ongoing natural disasters and stronger growth in government spending.
 Not surprisingly, there was much disagreement about how to best tackle the combined effects of these, and other factors.